-Last gen consoles may be sitting on the shelves now that the new generation of gaming machines has hit peoples homes, however the older consoles haven’t been left in the dust as the recent release of South Park: The Stick of Truth will surely beam some life back into those dusty pieces of machinery.
-Set in the world of South Park, the familiar young faces of the town have decided to start their own fantasy world; kick, fart on and beat the life out of other local kids, adults and more as the battle between groups wages on and the Stick of Truth forever exchanges hands.
+Last-generation consoles may be sitting on the shelves now that the newbies of gaming machines have hit the scene, but those slowly outdating consoles haven’t been completely removed from the equation with the release of South Park: The Stick of Truth.
+Set in the world of South Park the familiar young faces of the town have decided to start their own fantasy world; kick, fart on and beat the life out of other local kids, adults and as the battle wages on.
 Those with a nervous disposition or who are easily offended should walk away right now.

-If you’re a huge fan of South Park then you will be happy with the world that has been created here, nothing has been left out and it does feel as though you’re taking part of the show.
+If you’re a huge fan of South Park then you will be happy with the world that has been created, nothing has been left out and it does feel as though you’re taking part of the show.
 From character voices, the script, general movements, the environments and those naughty little extras which you’ll find hidden away.
-The great thing about The Stick of Truth is that you always want more, luckily there are quite a handful of main quests along with some side missions, though after you’ve finished the game you still might find yourself begging for more!
+The great thing about The Stick of Truth is that you always want more and luckily there are a handful of side quests to keep you active.

-For the first hour of the game I found myself dropping by the neighbors houses and viewing the local scenery, it truly is astonishing how much works has been put into this title.
-Anything with golden handles or a twinkle (for example ladder latches) can be interacted with, finding these new spots can sometimes result in finding some epic loot which you can keep to use or sell on for some extra cents in your pocket.
-This brings me to the buy and sell part of the game.
-As you travel around the town and defeat foes you will pick up loot, it’s inevitable.
-This loot can be used on your character should it be an equipable item, or it can be sold on.
+For the first hour of the game, I found myself dropping by the neighbor’s houses and viewing the local scenery, it truly is astonishing how much work has been put into this title.
+Anything with golden handles or a twinkle (for example ladder latches) can be interacted with.
+Finding these new spots can sometimes result in finding some epic loot which you can keep to use yourself or sell on for some extra cents in your pocket.
+This brings me to buying and selling.
+As you travel around the town and defeat foes you will pick up an abundance of loot – it’s inevitable.
+This loot can be used on your character should it be an equipable item or it can be sold on.
 Generally, I found that I didn’t have to buy much in the potions or healing section, enemies would often drop their supplies ready for me to pick up.
-You will however find that you will spend most of your ‘hard earned’ dollars on new weapons and clothing, though again enemies will drop particular weapons and such for you to use briefly.
+It is worth noting that items you equip can also be charged with a boost in increase defense and damage amongst others.

-Occasionally the frame rates dropped and gameplay became sluggish, that tended to happen when entering a new zone.
-One huge disappointment for me were the loading screens, the game seemed to be ruled by them, you will let out a sigh of relief when you manage to enter a new area of the town without the screen throwing up tips and tricks for your viewing pleasure while you eagerly wait for your quest to continue.
+One huge disappointment for me was the loading screens, the game seemed to be ruled by them and you will let out a sigh of relief when you manage to enter a new area of the town without some kind of wait.
 This is far from being a major flaw, though it is disappointing and especially when many new games keep loading times to a minimum.